lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

-    Let us also print the end-to-end distance of the PEG, here defined as the distance between the groups *topull1* and *topull2*, as well as the temperature of the system by adding the following lines into *input.lammps*:
+    Let us also print the end-to-end distance of the PEG, here defined as the distance between the groups *topull1* and *topull2*, as well as the temperature of the system and the gyration radius of the molecule :cite:`fixmanRadiusGyrationPolymer1962a`
+    by adding the following lines into *input.lammps*:

 ..  code-block:: lammps